MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 # FixaTons
 A collection of Human FixationsDatasets and Metrics (AUC-Judd, KLdiv, NSS) for Scanpath Similarity

-Here I used only my own dataset [CrowdFix](https://github.com/MemoonaTahira/CrowdFix) and evaluated it over different saliency prediction Models.
+Here I used my own dataset [CrowdFix](https://github.com/MemoonaTahira/CrowdFix) and evaluated it over different saliency prediction Models.
 You can see the results [here](https://ieeexplore.ieee.org/document/8918032).

 # Edit: